Ensure non-admin users cannot see whole page tree from root, and only the mount points he is assigned to.

 Non-admin user should not see all pages from the root.
 We must therefore be ensured that this case does not occur.

-#13 Updated by Jigal van Hemert 11 months ago
+#13 Updated by Jigal van Hemert about 1 year ago

 - Status changed from Under Review to Rejected